 Reactor coolant was discharged from the RCS through the PORV located on top of the pressurizer.
 The PORV discharges to the RCDT which is located in the basement of the RB (see Figure 2-5).
+1

-The RCDT contains two (2) safety components: a relief valve which discharges to the RB sump and a rupture disk which discharges to the RB floor adjacent to the RCDT cubicle.
+The RCDT contains two (2) safety components: a relief valve which discharges to the Kö sump and a rupture disk which discharges to the RB floor adjacent to the RCDT cubicle.
 Both safety devices were believed to have performed their respective safety functions.
 The rupture disk was subsequently found in an open or ruptured condition, as expected.
 If the relief valve had initially operated during the pressure buildup in the RCDT, it would be expected to reseat after the rupture disk opened, thereby minimizing any continuous release to the RB sump via that pathway.

 At approximately 138 minutes into the accident, the operators realized that the PORV was not closed and they manually closed the pressurizer block valve.
 Further loss of coolant and gaseous fission product release from the primary coolant system to the RB was essentially terminated.
 However, the block valve had to be cycled repeatedly to maintain system pressure.
-This cycling of the block valve permitted the transport of fission products, noble gases, and small quantities of fuel debris through the pressurizer and PORV into the RCDT, and subsequently into the RB through the rupture disk discharge.
-The largest concentration of fuel debris in the RB was located on the basement floor in the vicinity of the RCDT rupture disk discharge.
+This cycling of the block valve permitted the transport of fission products, noble gases, and small quantities of fuel through the pressurizer and PORV into the RCDT, and subsequently into the RB through the rupture disk discharge.

 The MU&P System was operated during the accident and recovery period.
-The MU&P System inlet piping is fed from the RCS on the suction side of the RC-P-1A.
+The MU&P System inlet piping is fed from the RCS on the suction side of the RC-P-IA.
 The first major components in this system are the letdown coolers which are located in the basement of the RB (see Figure 2-5).
-Thus, some fuel debris was transported into the letdown coolers and associated piping.
+Thus, some fuel was transported into the letdown coolers and associated piping.

-In summary, a relatively small quantity of fuel debris (see Table 2-1) was released to the RB principally through the RCDT onto the basement floor.
-The remaining quantities of fuel debris in the RB external to the RCS were identified with tank and piping systems.
-Table 2.1 provides an estimate of the quantity of fuel relocated into the RB during the accident sequence (References 2.13 through 2.16).
+In summary, a relatively small quantity of fuel (see Table 2-1) was released to the RB as a result of the accident due to the operation of the PORV and the MU&P System (References 2.13 through 2.17).